cmrfrd/Going-dutch-on-the-GPU/README.md

 ### 4. Setup a `k3s` cluster inside the VM

 Once the tools have been installed inside the VM, `k3s` can be spun up inside the VM.
-This script launches `k3s` with `DevicePlugins` feature gate so we can interact with the GPU.
+This script launches `k3s` with the `DevicePlugins` feature gate so we can interact with the GPU from `k3s`.

 ``` shell
 $ vagrant ssh -c "./bin/40_guest_setup_k3s_cluster.sh"